NicoGiamm/MasterNeuralAcademy_Works/README.md

 # DataScienceMaster_Works
-In this repository you will find some data science works developed during my master in data science.
+In this repository you will find some data science works developed during my master at Neural Academy.